KateFayra/haskell_turing_machine/README.md

 The Instruction definition consists of:
 - A String, which is the label to write to the tape's current position.
 - A Direction, either TapeRight or TapeLeft to move the tape after writing
 - A String, which is the label of the next state.
+"HALT" should be entered when the program should terminate.

 The example below is a machine which adds 1 to the binary number on the tape.
 From: https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/turing-machine/four.html